matthewninja/AOC/README.md

 ].
 bridge stop.
 ```
 Append the new code to `index.js`.
-An example is provided in `transpiled/aoc-transpiled.js`

 ### Use the javascript version
-Copy the compiled `transpiled/aoc-transpiled.js` into a javascript interpreter (chrome console works fine).
+Copy the transpiled code into a javascript interpreter (chrome console works fine).

 ### Example usage in JS interpreter
 `AdventOfCode.pj_fuelRequirement_(100756)`